moule-group/DCS-Flow/README.md

 Upload the TTF-TCNQ folder to NERSC using a file transfer software like Globus.

-Inside the TTF-TCNQ directory, generate the training parameters file, ```train_params.json```, using the following commands.
+Inside the TTF-TCNQ directory, generate the training parameters file, ```train_params.json```, using the following commands:

 ``` python
 cd TTF-TCNQ